 Father Alexis, pulling the rope hanging down the side of the bell tower, tolled the hours especially vigorously that morning, wanting the heavy bronze bell to resonate through every conversation in the village, the subject of each surely being the fire the night before.
 He didn’t want some paranoid suspicion about an arsonist to sway public opinion in favor of relocating the fuel tank over repairing the bell tower.

 In reality the priest couldn’t give a fig for the ugly tower, hastily rebuilt with concrete blocks after an earthquake toppled an ancient handsome one.
 In fact, he rather wished that it would fall down.
 It wasn’t the structure but his status—indeed, his future in the Church—that was at stake.
 Historically the island had been a communist hotbed, and the youthful priest had taken on the challenge of bringing Vourvoulos’ renegade congregation into the fold.
 Convincing the village to pay for the bell tower’s repair would be proof that he had succeeded.
-In exchange, he had been promised a post at the major cathedral in a respectable city, not another hovelish outpost on the priestly circuit.
-With that promotion would come a salary enabling him to move his mother to another apartment, out of her dead husband’s house, the oily stench of whose murder laced every sea breeze; a stench that then-young Manolis had caused with a flick of a cigarette, consciously or unconsciously—he forgot if he ever knew.
+In exchange, he had been promised a post in a respectable city, not another hovelish village on the priestly circuit.
+With that promotion would come a salary enabling him to move his mother to another apartment, out of her dead husband’s house, the oily stench of whose murder laced every sea breeze; a stench that Father Alexis—back then a seventeen-year-old called Manolis—had caused with a flick of a cigarette; consciously or unconsciously, he forgot if he ever knew.